intuitive eating for teens title image

 1. Role Model a Healthy Relationship with Food and Your Body

-Perhaps the best way you can help your teen steer clear of diet culture is to role model intuitive eating yourself.
+Perhaps the best way to help your teen steer clear of diet culture is to role-model intuitive eating yourself.
 Now I realize this may be easier said than done, but know that it is possible.
-If you feel like you need help to break free from dieting, body image struggles, and the diet mentality this is a great time to seek help from a therapist or Registered Dietitian who is a Certified Intuitive Eating Counselor.
+If you feel like you need help to break free from dieting, body image struggles, and the diet mentality, this is a great time to seek help from a therapist or Registered Dietitian who is a Certified Intuitive Eating Counselor.

 As a reminder, intuitive eating is about more than eating.
 It’s also about body respect, self-care, joyful movement, and emotional attunement.